 How are boundaries created, maintained, subverted, and made to shift?

 What motivates efforts to make boundaries more porous?
 Or, conversely, to make them more rigid?

 What differentials of power are at play in the stabilities, instabilities, and redrawing of boundaries?

 For AGIC 2019, we invite scholars to depart from traditional conference formats and take up alternative modes of presenting their materials.
 By focusing on disruptive, alternative, and creative methodologies, Shifting Boundaries reimagines the ways in which we approach research, writing, and the sharing of information.
 In challenging the traditional conference format we pose the question of how we speak, alongside the ever-present question of who is speaking.
 With these questions in mind, we welcome diverse methodological and presentation strategies, encouraging applicants to submit either traditional or non-traditional panel and presentation projects.

-Individual Papers: Please submit a 250-word abstract explaining the topic, main argument, and methodology of the paper.
+Individual Papers: Please submit a 300-word abstract explaining the topic, main argument, and methodology of the paper.
 Individual papers will be organized into panels and should not exceed 20 minutes in delivery.

-Panels: Proposals for panels on a particular topic may also be submitted and should include a minimum of three or maximum of four papers.
-Please submit: (1) a 250-word summary of the focus and purpose of the panel, specifying how each paper contributes to the overarching theme, (2) a 250-word abstract explaining the topic, main argument, and methodology of each paper, and (3) the name and contact information of the panel organizer.
+Pre-Organized Panels: Proposals for panels on a particular topic may also be submitted and can include three to five papers.
+Please submit: (1) a 300-word summary of the focus and purpose of the panel, specifying how each paper contributes to the overarching theme, (2) a 300-word abstract explaining the topic, main argument, and methodology of each paper, and (3) the name and contact information of the panel organizer.

-All submissions must include the applicant’s name, e-mail address, university affiliation, degree, and five keywords.
-Papers can be submitted in English or French.
+All submissions must include the applicant’s name, e-mail address, university affiliation (if applicable), degree, and five keywords that best describe the paper/project.
+Abstracts can be submitted in either English or French.
 All submissions received will be acknowledged.